pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONteamSummaries/readme.md

 <td>
 <details>
 <summary><b>NOTANONteamSummaries</b> (description)</summary>
-<b>NOTANONteamSummaries</b> is a file containing a paragraph for each team member describing the role in the proposed project.
+<b>NOTANONteamSummaries</b> is NOT a table, but rather a file containing a paragraph for each team member describing the role in the proposed project.
 The file is generated from the text written in the WorPT spreadsheet under "ROLE/BACKGROUND NARRATIVE" on the PERSONNEL & FTE page.
 The person's name is attached to the beginning of the paragraph and boldfaced.
 </details>
 </td>
 </tr>